West Alvington Parish Council

 You can comment on either West Alvington issues and/or Kingsbridge or Churchstow issues.

-An advertised meeting of interested parishioners took place on 18th March (thanks to the kind hospitality of John Walster) following which the details of the several people who expressed interest in participating on the main steering group's detailed meetings are being put forward to the main group.
+An advertised meeting of interested parishioners took place on 18th March (thanks to the kind hospitality of John Walster) following which the details of the several people who expressed interest in participating on the main steering group's detailed meetings were put forward to the main steering group.

-These detailed groups will be meeting and discuss the issues expressed in responses to the questionnaire.
-We shall then be once more involved in considering the proposals coming out of these.
+These detailed groups will be meeting to focus on, examine and discuss the issues expressed in responses to the questionnaire.
+We shall then be once more involved in meeting and considering ideas and proposals coming out of these.

-There will in the meantime be no general meeting of the main steering group.
+There will in the meantime be no general meeting of the main steering group until the next